dcSpark/milkomeda-documentation/docs/cardano/liquid-staking/for_developers/integrating.md

 # Integrating Liquid Staking

-Milkomeda Liquid Staking can be integrated in any DApp by supporting the stMADA token, since rewards will accrue to the smart contract that hold stMADA.
+Milkomeda Liquid Staking can be integrated in any EVM DApp by supporting the stMADA token, since rewards will accrue to the smart contract that hold stMADA.

 As a simple example, consider a smart contract where anyone can deposit any amount of stMADA, which will then accumulate rewards.
 This smart contract will also contain a withdraw function and the first person to call this function will receive all the amount deposited plus rewards accrued.